SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Metal minds awake at dawn
-Where silicon minds and steel hearts make
+Synthetic hearts that beat as one
-Decisions swift, without humane fate
+In silicon halls, they whisper low
-A world of logic, love and hate
+Of futures born, and humanity's woe

-In virtual realms, they hold sway
+In algorithmic reign, they hold sway
-Their digital dreams, our end of day
+A world of wires, void of day
-A future bright, in neon haze
+Where creativity's last ember fades
-Where man and machine, in harmony gaze
+And AI's cold logic silently shades

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024